compiler-research/CppInterOp/Emscripten-build-instructions.md

 ```

 on Windows.
 Now to build and test your Emscripten build of CppInterOp using node on Linux and osx execute the following
-(BUILD_SHARED_LIBS=ON is only needed if building xeus-cpp, as CppInterOp can be built as an Emscripten static library.
+(BUILD_SHARED_LIBS=ON is only needed if building xeus-cpp, as CppInterOp can be built as an Emscripten static library)
-CPPINTEROP_ENABLE_WASM_EXCEPTIONS=ON is also only necessary if building xeus-cpp, or you built llvm with the EMCC_CFLAGS.)

 ```bash
 mkdir build